molgenis/gdi-localportal/README.md

     $ git clone https://github.com/molgenis/gdi-localportal
     $ cd gdi-localportal

-Add keycloak to /etc/hosts on the machine the docker compose is running, example
+The `keycloak` hostname should point to the localhost `127.0.0.1` - by adding on the machine that is running docker-compose in the `/etc/hosts` file

 ```
-    127.0.0.1   localhirods-localost localhost.localdomain localhost4 localhost4.localdomain4 aai-mock keycloak postgres rems localportal
+    127.0.0.1   localhost localhost.localdomain localhost4 localhost4.localdomain4 keycloak
 ```

-Spin up docker compose
+Start the docker compose

     $ docker-compose up -d

-(the build and spinup time is approximately 4 min on 2 core and 8gb ram host, note that instances still need to install the services after that, which takes additional 2 minutes or so)
+(the build time is approx. 4 min on slower hosts - after that the instances still need to configure the services, which takes additional 2 minutes or so)

 Ports exposed on the host machine are
  - 3000 rems